Azure-Samples/Speech-Service-Actions-Template/README.md

 **Important:** This is a *template* repository.
 Please ensure that you read the [setup instructions](./documentation/1-setup.md) before forking or cloning this repo.

+## Submit feedback

+**Important:** If you find this template useful, please let us know by filling out [this three line survey](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR5yEkBf_kKJNjbtHwALO3jRUOU1QOEFVR0FRWFk2UUNaUlNUMUs0STJZWi4u).
+Feedback helps our team decide whether to continue making templates like this!

+File feedback regarding documentation or tooling as a an [issue](https://github.com/Azure-Samples/Speech-Service-DevOps-Template/issues), or propose changes by submitting a pull request into the **develop** branch.

 ## Contents

 | File/folder          | Description                                |